PeterCamilleri/mysh/README.md

 ---------|----------------------------------------------------
-about    | A brief description of the mysh shell program. version  | The version of mysh in use. init file| The init file in use or &#60;none found&#62; or &#60;none&#62;. user     | The current user name. home     | The current home directory. name     | The path/name of the mysh program currently executing. shell    | The path/name of the system command shell. host     | The name of the host computer. os       | The current operating system. platform | The operating platform detected by the low-level terminal gem. java     | Is the current platform powered by Java? code page| In Windows, what code page is active? term     | What terminal is defined by the system, if one is defined. disp     | What display is defined by the system, if one is defined. edit     | What editor is defined by the system, if one is defined. path     | An easy-to-read, formatted version of the current search path.
+about    | A brief description of the mysh shell program. version  | The version of mysh in use. installed| All installed versions of mysh. latest   | The latest version of mysh. init file| The init file in use or &#60;none found&#62; or &#60;none&#62;. user     | The current user name. home     | The current home directory. name     | The path/name of the mysh program currently executing. os shell | The path/name of the system command shell. host     | The name of the host computer. os       | The current operating system. platform | The operating platform detected by the low-level terminal gem. java     | Is the current platform powered by Java?
+PID      | The process ID of the mysh program. path     | An easy-to-read, formatted version of the current search path.